Why is capping superannuation funding in question?

 Feathering your own nest (protecting your nest egg)

-Continuum Financial Planners Pty Ltd will always seek to extract the most from available resources to ensure the best interest of its clients is attained.
-If you are concerned about whether your superannuation accumulations will be adequate: or if you are concerned that the government might threaten your lifestyle in retirement by capping superannuation funding, call our office on 07-34213456 or use our website Contact Us facility to arrange a meeting with one of our experienced advisers.
+Continuum Financial Planners Pty Ltd will always strategise extracting the most from our clients’ available resources in their best interest.
+If you are concerned about whether your superannuation accumulations will be adequate, call our office on 07-34213456 or use our Book A Meeting facility to arrange an appointment with one of our experienced advisers.

 ‘We listen, we understand; and we have solutions’